Is your social media content supporting your overall marketing efforts?

 Social Media Reflects Your Brand

-Social media like Twitter and Facebook are fun to use; that’s why they’re so successful!
+Social media is supposed to fun to use; that’s why it remains successful.

 However, when you use them for business purposes, be sure they stress the positive values of how you work and conduct your personal life.
 Because in today’s world, how you use your social media reflects your brand.
 Your brand can easily become (or be seen as) an extension of you.

 I’ll give you an example.
-I use Twitter frequently for TimeStorm Communications.
-The account is @TimeStormComm, but tweets appear with my name.
-By mixing my name—my personal brand—with my business, I’m sending a message that I am my business (the truth of course) but this means I need better be careful about what I tweet and retweet.
+I’m on a few different sites for TimeStorm Communications and often use my image with my business.
+I’m sending a message that I am my business (the truth of course) but this means I need better be careful about what I post and repost.

-A Few Good Rules for Facebook and Twitter
+A Few Good Rules About Separating Your Business and Personal Posting

 - Customers use social media for customer service purposes, so be sure to check your accounts often, every day if possible.

-- Don’t tweet or share everything that interests you.
-First consider the broad or narrow appeal of a tweet you like.
-But it’s perfectly fine to tweet something a little different from your usual fare.
-Just be sure it isn’t offensive.
+- Don’t share everything that interests you.
+First consider the broad or narrow appeal of a post you like.
+But it’s perfectly fine to put out something a little different from your usual fare.
+Just be sure it isn’t offensive – even if you’re only posting on a personal page.

-- Schedule your tweets for different times.
-One guy I follow sends out great information, but he tweets out about 30 items at once.
-He’s crowding my page!
+- Schedule your posts for different times.
+One guy I follow sends out great information, but he shares about 30 items at once.
+He’s crowding my pages!

 - Retweet and repost.
 People like it when they see their work shared.
 It can also increase your own social media presence.